-- b) help those living and working on the land accommodate access; - c) help to deliver the priorities for each area identified in the Outdoor Access Strategy; - d) provide for a wide range of activities; - e) provide for a wide range of abilities; - f) include a wide range of popular routes; and - g) include paths within, around and between communities and to public transport connections and places of local importance.
+- help to conserve the Park's natural and cultural heritage and encourage people to enjoy it in a responsible way; - help those living and working on the land accommodate access; - help to deliver the priorities for each area identified in the Outdoor Access Strategy; - provide for a wide range of activities; - provide for a wide range of abilities; - include a wide range of popular routes; and - include paths within, around and between communities and to public transport connections and places of local importance.

-In ensuring your development is consistent with the Core Paths Plan you must consider how you are contributing to its vision and complying with its objectives.
+13.5 In ensuring your development is consistent with the Core Paths Plan you must consider how you are contributing to its vision and complying with its objectives.